The What, Why & How of “Sticky Elements” for WordPress Theme

 The WordPress sticky menu is probably the most natural element when compared to all the other sticky elements.
 It’s also the most useful feature in a website and even more so now that most people are browsing from mobile devices.

 When you add a WordPress sticky menu, as the user scrolls down, the menu will remain constant.
-You can do it in many different ways.
-You can place it on the top left of the page, have a simple menu that expands when you hover over it, place it firmly on the side, or place it right at the bottom of the page.
+You do it in many different ways.
+Simply place it on the top left of the page, have a simple menu that expands when you hover over it, place it firmly on the side, or place it right at the bottom of the page.